omniomi/AdvancedHistory/README.md

 ## Usage

-To access the AdvancedHistory meny press either <kbd>F7</kbd> or the keyboard shortcut you specified when setting it up.
+To access the AdvancedHistory menu press either <kbd>F7</kbd> or the keyboard shortcut you specified when setting it up.

 ### Navigation